eigenlucy/somethingbeautiful/README.md

 # Open Questions:
 * Do we want to use python, rust, or cpp for esp32s3.
 We have some [Rust firmware working](https://github.com/izzyhub/izzymonitor-firmware) to a limited degree.
 Micropython is a solid option too, and might make OTAA updates easier.
+* How much of a pain is it going to be to give agents this much freedom to troll through databases while actually being interesting?

 # TO DO
 ## PCB/Basic Firmware: